-From September 2019, both day time and evening time delivery groups will be available.
+Both daytime and evening time delivery groups are available.

 Students will learn to interpret the solutions.
 Students will be introduced to and encouraged to use spreadsheet and statistical software.
 The main topics studied include: investment appraisal; summary statistics; probability distributions for marketing; correlation and linear regression; forecasting techniques for time series; and project management.